Welcome to BlackacreExplore. Play. Learn...Discover The Great Outdoors!

-Blackacre State Nature Preserve and Historic Homestead is located off Taylorsville Road just inside the Gene Snyder Freeway towards Louisville.
+Blackacre State Nature Preserve and Historic Homestead is located off Taylorsville Road is a hidden gem just inside the Gene Snyder Freeway towards Louisville.
 We are 25 minutes east of downtown Louisville.Get Directions

 THINGS TO DO AT BLACKACRE